 Simpol solves both these problems.
 Firstly, by offering a multi-issue policy framework where nations that may lose out on one issue can gain on another, Simpol uniquely offers a far better prospect of getting all nations to co-operate.
 Moreover, by allowing citizens to use their votes to incentivise politicians and governments, Simpol may ultimately offer a more likely means of solving today's global problems.
 But whether it does or not, Simpol can be supported without compromising your party's policy or the government's position in current international negotiations.
 Simpol works in parallel, and so is entirely complementary to those efforts.

-So please download and submit a Pledge Form and lend YOUR support to Simpol.
+So please sign the Simpol Pledge and lend YOUR support to Simpol.

 Should that point be reached, these policy development processes will allow supporters in each country to design, propose and refine Simpol's policies.
 For this, they may draw on proposals from NGOs, politicians, think-tanks or on those provided by their own chosen experts.